skilled-reflection/skilled-reflection.github.io/book/c12-words.md

 My experience led to these guidelines, which I hypothesize predict good language.
-Language that helps plans
-and the opposite hinders.

 The sections
 WORDS, DOCS, SR, COMM, and LIB are inter-related, dealing with a shared language problem.
-So if the differences are not obvious, or a point seems out of place, do not over-think it
-(unless you are/want to be a language scientist).

-## L10 Simulation Test
-"Self-testing"

-In this lesson, we'll dive into our lives without any planning.
-For this to be effective
-you need a task that gives you some stress, or is something you might procrastinate or risk not doing (well).
-It could be studying for an exam, or writing a research paper.

-The exercise can apply to a test or writing task you haven't started yet, or one that you're 75% done with.

-**Task 1.
-3m, 40w.**

-Think about the challenging task you've identified.
-Fill in the blank: "The purpose of this task is to demonstrate my knowledge of or ability to \_\_\_\_."

-**Task 2.
-2m, 0w.**

-Picture someone who doesn't struggle to do this task.
-They would score 100% or write the perfect paper/assignment.
-Assume they weren't born able to do this.
-How did they get that skill?
-Edit the same 4 things to try to make them more concrete and tractable.

-**Task 3.
-8m, 100w.**

-Assume that ideal performer writes a custom quiz on the very areas you're struggling with.
-Write quiz questions that tests your learning objectives.
-For example, I'm working on a paper that deals with how talking happens in the brain.
-A question in my quiz is, "define the two contrasting theoretical positions in 15 words, each."

-**Task 4.
-2m, 0w.**

-Revise your quiz so that it would take about 30 minutes for your expert to complete, with questions that can be answered in 5 to 25 words.
-Add word and time limits for each question.

-**Task 5.
-20-25m.**

-Take your quiz.

 ## Words
 ### DEF